Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization

-Building on this, Implicit PRM \cite{yuan2024implicitprm} replaces pairwise preference supervision with outcome labels $r_o(x,y)$ and minimizes a binary cross-entropy objective: In this way, Implicit PRM can deliver process-level reward signals while requiring only sequence-level correctness labels for training.
-This substantially reduces data collection costs compared to explicit PRMs that rely on expensive step-level annotations \cite{wang2024math} or pairwise datasets \cite{chendiscriminative}.
-The corresponding state-action value and next-state value induced by Implicit PRM can be written as { } which estimates the expected future return based on the cumulative prefix log-ratio up to step $t$.
+Building on this, Implicit PRM \cite{yuan2024implicitprm} replaces pairwise preference supervision with outcome labels $r_o(x,y)$ and minimizes a binary cross-entropy objective: { } In this way, Implicit PRM can deliver process-level reward signals while requiring only sequence-level correctness labels.
+This reduces data collection costs compared to explicit PRMs that rely on step-level annotations \cite{wang2024math} or pairwise datasets \cite{chendiscriminative}.
+The corresponding state-action value and next-state value induced by Implicit PRM can be written as

+which estimates the expected future return based on the cumulative prefix log-ratio up to step $t$.
 However, Implicit PRM may introduce a train--inference mismatch, as it regresses a sequence-level log-probability ratio through a sigmoid to fit the terminal correctness label during training, but applies prefix-level scoring at inference.